 The predictive analytics portion is the ability to consume and crunch data using machine learning models to heavily steer a data-driven decision for the best possible outcome.

-This process has a deep history, but its emergence in tech has only occurred over the last 20 years.
-It has now evolved into a multi-industry best practices approach as it defines the practical outcomes for business objectives.
+Predictive analytics has a long history, but its emergence in modern tech has only occurred over the last 20 years.
+It has now evolved into a best-practices approach across industries, as it defines the practical outcomes for business objectives.

 - Energy & Manufacturing